-Get ready to drive like you’re evading a prison sentence as we check out the best Midnight Club games of the year!
+Get ready to drive like you’re evading a prison sentence as we check out the greatest Midnight Club games.

 For those who love titles like the best Need for Speed games or pulling off epic takedowns in Burnout, the Midnight Club games need to be in your collection.